Column

 **Calligraphy Style**

 Utilizes brush-like strokes to give a dynamic and artistic look.
-Suitable for bold characters like “龍 (dragon)” or elegant ones like “雅 (grace).”
+Well-suited to bold characters like “龍 (dragon)” or refined ones like “雅 (grace).”

 **Kaisho (Block Script)**